 Learn this simple painting technique for creating a faux wood finish.

-Please visit my Creating a Cozy and Inviting White Farmhouse Living Room post for some inspiring ways to showcase your beautiful white furniture pieces in to your home.
+Please visit my Creating a Cozy and Inviting White Farmhouse Living Room post for some inspiring ways to showcase your beautiful white furniture pieces in your home.

 Keep Creating Friends!